Gunmen ambush family in South African homestead, kill 10 | Law-Order

 - South Africa

-eight people and wounded three others at a birthday party in the city of Gqeberha in the Eastern Cape in January, following a spate of mass gun attacks last year.
+Gunmen killed eight people and wounded three others at a birthday party in the city of Gqeberha in the Eastern Cape in January, following a spate of mass gun attacks last year.
+"It's a crime scene, terrible.
+Too many people were lost here," Police Minister Bheki Cele said in comments broadcast on public broadcaster SABC from Pietermaritzburg in KwaZulu-Natal province.

-Police Minister Bheki Cele and the top management of the South African Police Service will visit the crime scene of the latest shooting later on Friday.
+Cele said police management needed to sit down to talk about whether the province needed more police resources.
+A Reuters photojournalist at the scene of the shooting saw a mortuary van in the yard of the homestead into which bodies of those killed were being loaded on a stretcher.
+Worried members of the community looked on.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)